Maniabhishek/Data-Structure-And-Algorithm/6.LinkedList/2.LLMedium/b.oddEvenLLCombine.md

-- you will be given a linked list 1->2->3->4->5 , and your task is to return linked list in such a manner that all odds are together follwed by all evens node
+- you will be given a linked list 1->2->3->4->5 , and your task is to return linked list in such a manner that all odds are together follwed by all even node

 ```ts
 class LNode {